Solo Travel – Lisbon Travel Guide For The Independent Woman

 Why you should travel solo to Lisbon

-You’ll enjoy a solo trip to Lisbon – it is an incredible city to visit in so many ways.
-It’s easy to get around, people are friendly and helpful, and it’s safe for all kinds of travelers.
 There are plenty of things to do in Lisbon, a city filled with rich history and culture.
-It’s a city you’ll love if it’s your first time, but you’ll definitely want to repeat the experience.
+It’s a city you’ll love if it’s your first time, and you’ll definitely want to repeat the experience.

 When is the best time to go to Lisbon?